PratikThisSide/PratikThisSide/README.md

 **Cloud Architect | Full-Stack Developer | Problem Solver**

 Final-year Computer Science student at MIT ADT University, Pune with a passion for building scalable cloud solutions and enterprise applications.
-Dedicated to mastering Data Structures & Algorithms with a **498-day LeetCode streak** and deep expertise in cloud technologies.
+Dedicated to mastering Data Structures & Algorithms with a **500+ day LeetCode streak** and deep expertise in cloud technologies.

 ---